When, Where, and

-Finally, you may hear or see presenters introduced as APSA, FPSA, HonPSA, HonFPSA, QPSA, PPSA, EPSA, MPSA or GMPSA.
+Finally, you may hear or see presenters introduced as APSA, FPSA, HonPSA, HonFPSA, PPSA, EPSA, MPSA or GMPSA.
 The APSA (Associate of the Photographic Society of America), FPSA (Fellow of the Photographic Society of America), HonPSA (Honorary Member of PSA), and HonFPSA (Honorary Fellow of PSA) honors are conferred on individual members for their work on behalf of the Society, local, and regional photographic organizations and their contributions to furthering the understanding and appreciation of photography.
 We are talking years and in some cases decades of work here.
 Several of our members carry these honors.
 In particular, you should know that only 155 HonPSA's or HonFPSA’s have been conferred since 1940.
-There are only 41 living HonPSA's / HonFPSA’s and five of those live in New England.
-All five are members of Greater Lynn!
-They are: Charlie Burke, HonPSA, EPSA, MNEC: John Fuller, HonPSA, HonNEC; Jacob Mosser III, HonPSA, EPSA, HonNEC; Susan Mosser, HonPSA, HonNEC; and Rick Cloran, HonPSA, GMPSA, HonNEC.
+There are only 35 living HonPSA's (28) / HonFPSA’s (7) and five of those live in New England.
+All five of the HonPSA's are members of Greater Lynn!
+They are: Charlie Burke, HonPSA, EPSA, MNEC; John Fuller, HonPSA, HonNEC; Jacob Mosser III, HonPSA, EPSA, HonNEC; Susan Mosser, HonPSA, HonNEC; and Rick Cloran, HonPSA, GMPSA, HonNEC.

-Recently deceased Dan Charbonnet, HonPSA, EPSA, HonNEC was the sixth member of GLPA to have those Honors.
+Recently deceased GLPA member, Dan Charbonnet, HonPSA, EPSA, HonNEC was the sixth member of GLPA to have those Honors.

 Recognition of Photographic Achievement (ROPA) Distinctions